Paul Townend

 Paul Townend (born 15 September 1990) is an Irish jockey who competes in National Hunt racing.
-Townend comes from Midleton in County Cork and rides primarily for the stable of Irish trainer Willie Mullins.
-Townend has worked for Mullins since beginning his career as an apprentice flat racing jockey.
-He was Irish jump racing Champion Jockey for the 2010–11, 2018–19, 2019–20, 2020–21 and 2021–22 seasons.

-In 2019 he gave Willie Mullins his first Cheltenham Gold Cup winner with Al Boum Photo, he repeated this success in 2020.
-Following the retirement of Ruby Walsh, Townend became the number one jockey to the Mullins yard.
+From Lisgoold in County Cork, he has been attached to the yard of Irish trainer Willie Mullins since he was fifteen, beginning his career as an apprentice flat racing jockey.
+Following the retirement of Ruby Walsh in 2019, Townend became the number one jockey to the Mullins yard.